The Barun valley – Danda Kharka

 Barun river, en-route Makalu base camp

 The Barun valley lies entirely within the Makalu Barun National Park, which was established in 1992, as an extension to the Sagarmatha National Park (that covers the southern slopes & valleys of Mt Everest).
 In the early and mid 1980s, some members of The Mountain Institute were intrigued by the enigma of Yeti.
 They conducted surveys into the sections of the Barun valley.
 Their aim was to find an explanation of this mystic (rather mythical) phenomenon.
 In their attempts of doing so, they ended up exploring and unearthing extraordinary biological richness of the area.
-That led to the need to protect one of the last remaining pristine forests.
-It also led to the need to protect the alpine meadows (kharkas) in the Himalayan regions.
+That led to the need to protect one of the last remaining pristine forests and the alpine meadows (called kharkas in the Himalayan regions).
 The Makalu-Barun Conservation Area Project began as a result.
 Over time, this led to the creation of the Makalu Barun National Park.
-The region is inhabited by people of the Limbu, Sherpa, and Yakkha ethnic groups.
+The region is inhabited by people of the Limbu, Sherpa and Yakkha ethnic groups.
 It is also home to the Gurung, Tamang, and Magar communities.
 Additionally, Newar, Brahmin, and Chhetri people mainly engage in subsistence farming.

 Seduwa

-It is evident through the lush green fields that line the slopes of mountains as one makes way through the villages in the lower reaches of the region.
+The lush green fields that line the slopes of mountains are obvious.
+This is clear as one makes way through the villages in the lower reaches of the region.
 The greenery appears to be much more than the neighboring villages of Solu-Khumbu and it’s very soothing to the eyes.

 Entrance, Makalu Barun National Park, Seduwa

 Further inquiries revealed that this route could pose challenges unlike other areas of Nepal.
-Charging electronic devices or camera batteries may be difficult.
+Charging electronic devices or camera batteries may prove difficult.
 Access to telephone or Wi-Fi networks could also be problematic.
 This meant we had to equip ourselves with power banks and extra batteries.
 We also needed to set expectations with our homes.
 For a large section of the route, keeping them informed about our whereabouts could be a challenge.
 They should expect us to be off network for a sizable section of the travel.
 To be honest, this shouldn’t be surprising in a trek.
 However, in other established trails of Nepal like the Everest or Annapurna regions, the infrastructure support is improved.
 Because of this, our expectations for connectivity went higher.
-This was a trail which brought us down to earth to more realistic expectations.
+This was a trail which brought us down to earth.
 Still, when we went there, it didn’t turn out that bad in terms of connectivity.
-It was not as sophisticated when compared to the more famed trails of Nepal.
+Though it was not as sophisticated when compared to the more famed trails of Nepal, it fared quite well.

 Seduwa